Skip to main content

 The basic inputs you need to create a viable master production schedule are the following:

 1. Starting inventory.
-How many units are already available in stock?
+How many units of the SKU are already available in stock?

-2. Sales forecast.
+2. Sales forecast / demand plan.
 How many orders are expected for the period?

 3. Current order portfolio.
-How many orders are already planned for the period?
+How many orders are already planned for the time period?

 4. Quantity to produce.
 How many units need to be produced during the period to keep supply and demand in balance?